 Supporting Auckland's ability to grow and deliver infrastructure means that a sand deficit must be avoided.
-Accessing the Bream Bay sand is a suitable option to avoid the adverse economic effects associated with insufficient supply.
+The Pakiri FTA consent will assist in addressing supply constraints and in doing so will alleviate some of the adverse economic effects associated with insufficient supply.
 Examples of these effects include:

-- Price increases: One of the most immediate effects of a supply constrained market is price increases.
+• Price increases: One of the most immediate effects of a supply constrained market is price increases.
 Sellers can increase prices in response to demand because normal competitive pressures are overridden by demand pressures.
 These price increases then flow into other, related goods and services, generating price pressures elsewhere in the overall value chain.
 In the sand market context, any price increase will be embedded in the construction costs, including all infrastructure related spending.
-Consequently, the price increases means that available budgets are even more constrained. - Rationing: One way in which sellers could manage supply constraints is through rationing sand across clients.
+Consequently, the price increases mean that available budgets are even more constrained.

+- Rationing: One way in which sellers could manage supply constraints is through rationing sand across clients.
 This could mean that higher-value or priority clients, receive preferential treatment.
-In such situations, some client might miss out and be forced to change their behaviour, accept higher prices, or use inferior products.

-- Shifting demand patterns: If shortages persist, then alternatives are explored, and demand patterns shift.
-For sand, the shift could include use of manufactured sand or accessing suppliers that are located outside of Auckland in the Waikato or Northland.
+In such situations, some client might miss out and be forced to change their behaviour, accept higher prices, or use inferior products. - Shifting demand patterns: If shortages persist, then alternatives are explored, and demand patterns shift.
+For sand, the shift could include the use of manufactured sand or accessing suppliers that are located outside of Auckland in the Waikato or Northland.
 However, specialist applications have strict requirements and a simple switch between suppliers is not always possible and pricing can prohibit change (transporting sand is expensive, with direct implications for the delivered price). - Opportunity for new suppliers: High demand relative to supply can signal market opportunities.
 Expanding existing operations, investing in additional equipment to lift output, or establishing new operations are all potential responses.
 These responses are however difficult to implement and take some time to implement.
-The regulatory processes around sand quarrying or extraction present high barriers and the response are normally slow.
+The regulatory processes around sand quarrying or extraction present high barriers and the response is normally slow.
 Nevertheless, this can lead to increased competition in the long run, which may help to alleviate the shortage.
-McCallum Bros efforts to establish the Bream Bay resource is evidence of this market effect.
+McCallum Bros Ltd's efforts to continue to make the high quality Pakiri sand available to the market is an example of this effect.